dnsantosuosso/ColourRun/README.md

-# COMP3329
+# Colour Run Game
 Colour run
-For COMP329 Game Development.
+For The University of Hong Kong COMP329 Game Development.

 To run